 This work was partly supported by the National Science Centre, Poland under Grant IMPRESS-U 2024/06/Y/ST2/00135, by JSPS KAKENHI Grant No. JP20H05636, Japan, and by JST ERATO Grant No. JPMJER2304, Japan.
 It was also supported in part by the Excellence Initiative – Research University Program at the Jagiellonian University in Krak\'ow.
 The numerical calculations were partly performed on the supercomputers of the JSC, J\"ulich, Germany.

-\section{Polarization transfer coefficients in elastic pd scattering from doubly spin-polarized initial state $\vec d \vec p$ to outgoing proton $\vec p$: cartesian observables expressed in terms of the spherical ones}
+\section{Polarization transfer coefficients in elastic nd scattering from doubly spin-polarized initial state $\vec d \vec n$ to outgoing neutron $\vec n$: Cartesian observables expressed in terms of the spherical ones}

-For the pd elastic scattering with polarized proton and deuteron in the initial state: $\vec d(\vec p,\vec{p'})d$, we denote the double spin-polarization transfer spherical tensors by $t_{k_dq_d,k_pq_p}^{k_{p'}q_{p'}}$ and the corresponding double spin-polarization transfer cartesian tensors by $K_{d,p}^{p'}$.
-Using definitions of Ref.~\cite{ohlsen1972} the following relations between them are derived (the underlined cartesian tensors vanish due to parity conservation ~\cite{ohlsen1972}):
+For the nd elastic scattering with polarized neutron and deuteron in the initial state $\vec d(\vec n,\vec{n'})d$ we denote the double spin-polarization transfer spherical tensors by $t_{k_dq_d,k_nq_n}^{k_{n'}q_{n'}}$ (defined in (\ref{eq4_a0})) and the corresponding double spin-polarization transfer Cartesian tensors by $K_{d,n}^{n'}$, defined analogously as in ~\cite{ohlsen1972} Eq.~(5.55):